|

 Deadlines:

-All assignment deadlines are listed on the Assignments Page, which is always available in Blackboard, and also openly available on my website, even if Blackboard is down.
+All assignment deadlines are listed on the Assignments Page, which is always available in Brightspace, and also openly available on my website, even if Brightspace is down.

 The deadline for ALL assignments each week are listed in red in the column at the far left, with the one exception of the first post to the Discussion Board, where the deadline is three days earlier than the main deadline for the week (the deadline for the first post to the Discussion Board can be found in red in the Discussion Board column on the Assignments Page).